Arts Careers

 Applying

-If you are having a difficult time finding a full-time job after graduation you may want to consider a post-graduation internship or fellowship, which is common in these industries, and often leads to full-time employment.
+If you are having a difficult time finding a full-time job after graduation you may want to consider a post-graduation internship or fellowship, which are common in these industries, and often lead to full-time employment.

 Select Employers and Internships